Azure/Azure-Sentinel/Tools/Transformations-Library/Filtering/README.md

 ![image](../Media/AAD_multi-ws.png)

-In this case, you would need to apply a filtering trasnformation in the default DCR of all workspaces involved.
+In this case, you would need to apply a filtering transformation in the default DCR of all workspaces involved.
 Each transformation would look something like this (replacing country name):

 ```kusto
 OfficeActivity | where OrganizationName == 'contoso-<country_name>.onmicrosoft.com'